backstage/backstage/docs/backend-system/architecture/03-services.md

 ## Default Service Factories

 There are a lot of services that are installed in any standard Backstage backend instance by default.
-You can expect on these services to always exist, and do not need to take any additional steps to make them available.
+You can expect these services to always exist, and do not need to take any additional steps to make them available.
 This is not necessarily true for services that you import from external packages, as the user of your plugin or module might not have installed a factory for that service in their backend.
 In order to avoid having to ask integrators of your plugin to install a service factory for a service that you depend on, it is possible to define a default factory for a service.

 Default service factories are defined as part of the service reference by passing the `defaultFactory` option to `createServiceRef`: